shishanyu/orangepi-fancontrol/README.md

 # Fan Control for Orange Pi Zero
 Fan control that works with Orange Pi Zero and Arduino-like platforms, produces software PWM, requires compatible WiringPi lib.

+I have a 4 pin fan, that I recycled from an old iBook computer.
+The red pin goes to 5V, black pin to ground, green is PWM and yellow is the sensor (which I haven't gotten it to work yet).

 This outputs software PWM through a pin of your choosing.
-Also the program accepts the parameter of temperature, which right now it sets the PWM to one of 4 settings:

-- very low (<= 32)
-- low ( <= 45 && > 32)
-- mid (> 45 && < 60)
-- high (anything else)

-I have a 4 pin fan, that I recycled from an old iBook computer.
-The red pin goes to 5V, black pin to ground, yellow is PWM and green is the sensor (which I haven't gotten it to work yet).
+The program accepts the parameter of a text file with only an integer as content (no newline characters or white spaces).
+Suggested run in OrangePi:

+`sudo ./fancontrol /sys/class/thermal/thermal_zone1/temp `

-You can compile it with something like:
+You can compile this with something like:

 `gcc -Wall -o fancontrol fancontrol.c -lwiringPi`

 *Note: not all commits and stuff will be in english but I'll try to translate the most important bits.*